Skip to content

 echo $MY_TENANT_ID

-Run the following command to create a new multi-tenant appplication, replacing <app-registration-name> with the desired name for your app registration.
+Run the following command to create a new multi-tenant application, replacing <app-registration-name> with the desired name for your app registration.

 Terminal window